Brundall must surely be an unusual village in that it has two railway stations.

 Click on the pictures below to see a larger image and caption.

-The line between Norwich and Yarmouth (now called 'The Wherry line') was opened in 1844, and went via Reedham, calling at many small stations on the way, including Brundall.
+The line between Norwich and Yarmouth (now called 'The Wherry Line') was opened in 1844, and went via Reedham, calling at many small stations on the way, including Brundall.

 Authorised by Parliament in 1842, the route ran via Brundall, Cantley and Reedham and work began 1843.
 The original idea was to run the line alongside The Street in Brundall – but the residents persuaded the company to site it lower down, along the valley of the River Yare.
 A ceremonial opening took place in a gala day on 30 April 1844, with 200 guests travelling to Yarmouth in just over 55 minutes, the return journey taking only 44 minutes.
 The next day 1015 passengers paid their fares to sample the first railway in Norfolk: fares were 3s 6d first class, 2s 6d second class and 1s 6d third class, with four trains a day each way.